SamirTalwar/jenga/tutorial/01_getting_started.md

 ```
 Let's work in a fresh directory to try this out.
 First type or copy in the example files.
-Then run `jenga build` in the new directory.
 ```
 mkdir /tmp/j1
 cd /tmp/j1